 A woman and an older man standing inside a store with shelves of woven baskets and mats behind them, both giving thumbs-up gestures.

 Clean Market Bag started with a simple Idea: replace plastic bags with something that actually lasts.
-After years of testing different plant fibres, we found the answer in Manila hemp (abaca), a strong, sustainable, and naturally antibacterial.
-What began as one bag has grown into partnerships with retailers and hospitality groups around the world, helping them meet sustainability goals with the greenest bag on the planet.
+After years of testing different plant fibres, such as jute, sea grass, cotton, and coconut, we found the answer in Manila hemp (abaca), a strong, sustainable, and naturally antibacterial fibre.
+What began as a solution to plastics when grocery shopping has evolved into partnerships with retailers and hospitality groups worldwide, helping them achieve their sustainability goals.

 The Material Advantage